 Progesterone is a steroid hormone initially secreted after ovulation by the corpus luteum, an area in the ovary which develops after ovulation.
 Prior to ovulation, progesterone levels are very low.
-They increase right after ovulation and reach levels above 10 ng/ml usually by 5-7 days after ovulation.
+They increase right after ovulation and reach levels above 10 ng/ml usually by 5-7 days after ovulation takes place.
 If you are not pregnant, progesterone levels usually decrease around the time of the next menstrual period bleeding.

-Before ovulation, progesterone is well below 10nd/ml and after ovulation it is well above 10ng/ml.
-The time right after ovulation until the next menstrual period is called the “corpus luteum phase”or the “luteal phase.”
-During the luteal phase the fertilized egg travels through the fallopian tube into the uterus where it implants usually 6-12 days after fertilization.
+Before ovulation, progesterone is well below 10ng/ml and after ovulation, it is well above 10ng/ml.
+The time right after ovulation until the next menstrual period is called the “corpus luteum phase” or the “luteal phase.”
+During the luteal phase, the fertilized egg travels through the fallopian tube into the uterus where it implants usually 6-12 days after fertilization.
 The normal luteal phase lasts on average 14 days, and it can be anywhere from 12 to 17 days long.

-Progesterone prepares the endometrium, the lining of the uterus, for implantation and a possible pregnancy, it prevents contractions of the uterus and the development of a new follicle, and during pregnancy it is being produced by the placenta and maintains the pregnancy until birth.
+Progesterone prepares the endometrium, the lining of the uterus, for implantation and a possible pregnancy.
+It prevents contractions of the uterus and the development of a new follicle, and during pregnancy, it is produced by the placenta and maintains the pregnancy until birth.

 Can pregnancy be diagnosed from a progesterone level alone?

-Progesterone levels normally rise during the first 36-38 weeks of the pregnany, then fall towrads the due date.
-Pregnancy cannot be diagnosed in and by itself from progesterone levels.
-Only the presence of hCG the pregnancy hormone hCG either in the blood or urine diagnoses a pregnancy.
-Progesterone levels or elevated progesterone levels alone cannot diagnose a pregnancy.
-Progesterone cream cannot be used after ovulation to improve fertility or pregnancy outcome.
+Progesterone levels normally rise during the first 36-38 weeks of the pregnancy, then fall towards the due date.
+Pregnancy cannot be diagnosed by testing progesterone levels.
+Only the presence of hCG the pregnancy hormone hCG diagnoses a pregnancy.

 Progesterone levels are usually drawn about a week after presumed ovulation because they reach peak levels at that time.
-Drawing the blood too early may give a false negagtive test results.
-A false negative progesterone level reult means that you did ovulate but the blood was drawn too early and therefore the ;progesterone level was falesly low.
-After ovulation, progesterone is produced increasingly from the corpus luteum and the progesterone levels gradually rises from a baseline of 1.5 to 3 ng/mL by the first day after ovulation.
+Drawing the blood too early may give false negative test results.
+A false negative progesterone level result means that you did ovulate but the blood was drawn too early and the progesterone level was falsely low.
+After ovulation, progesterone is produced increasingly from the corpus luteum and the progesterone levels gradually rise from a baseline of 1.5 to 3 ng/mL by the first day after ovulation.
 Levels then continue to rise until it reaches a peak 7 days after ovulation reaching levels of approximately 10-20 ng/mL.
-Levels of progesterone can vary depending on the timing of the blood draw, and even on the same day they can be very different.
+Progesterone levels can vary depending on the timing of the blood draw, and even on the same day can be very different.